The Top 10 (NOT; Actually, The Top 15) New Jersey Elder And Disability Law Cases in 2009

 Gifts Made During The Look-Back Period; Loans And Promissory Notes.

 - In the Estate of M.M. v.
 DMAHS case, M.M. (a now-deceased Medicaid applicant) and her community spouse had gifted $50,000 to their daughters during the Medicaid “look-back period”.
 Later, M.M. unexpectedly became ill and eventually died.
 M.M’s Medicaid application was denied based on the transfer of resources, among other reasons.
 On appeal, the ALJ concluded that, due to the traumatic onset of disability, the assets were transferred exclusively for some purpose other than to establish Medicaid eligibility.
-Blog post(s): ALJ’s Initial decision; Director’s decision.
+Blog post(s): ALJ’s Initial decision; M.M. v.
+Division of Medical Assistance and Health Services (Final Agency Decision).

 Loans And Promissory Notes.